bineetchaubey/Propel2Exa/README.md

        </propel>
       </config>

- Note   in above file datasource id name is very importent it is same as schema file database  connection name
+ Note   in above file datasource id name is very important it is same as schema file database  connection name

 run below command for generate runtime config file
--- vendor/bin/propel config:convert-xml
+           > vendor/bin/propel config:convert-xml

-This will generate a config.php file in generated-conf folder

-now  we are ready to run the application
+--This will generate a config.php file in generated-conf folder --now  we are ready to run the application

-make initial level boostrap file
+--Make root level boostrap.php file

-bootstrap.php  file  with bellow content

       <?php
+       # bootstrap.php
       // setup the autoloading // patha to vendor /autoload file require_once 'vendor/autoload.php';